ConnectionMaster/code-objects/README.md

 Using this library?
 I'd love to hear about it!
 Star the repo, or mention [@jonesiscoding](https://twitter.com/jonesiscoding/) in a tweet!

+## Version Objects

+There are two version objects designed for parsing and comparing Semantic Version numbers, `Version` and `VersionImmutable`.

 ## Construct Objects

 There are three main construct objects: `ConstructString`, `ClassString` and `MethodString`.
 Both `ClassString` and